KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - create super script which runs all scripts in the right order and shows a progress information
 - rewite get_modules.py in javascript
 - Get last commit date from git?
-- Use modules.json for website
-- Filter some keywords: MM, module, MagicMirror, Smart Miror, ...
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
 - Use data from GitHub API: <https://api.github.com/repos/MichMich/MagicMirror>
   - Unfortunately we can't make many API queries.
 That's why we try to get the most data without the API queries.